bbfrederick/rapidtide/docs/usage.rst

 						     own risk.)

 		Preprocessing:
-		    --numskip=SKIP                 - SKIP tr's at the beginning of the fmri file (default is 0).
+		    --numskip=SKIP                 - Skip SKIP tr's at the beginning of the fmri file (default is 0).
-		    --motskip=SKIP                 - SKIP tr's at the beginning of the motion regressor file (default is 0).
+		    --motskip=SKIP                 - Skip SKIP tr's at the beginning of the motion regressor file (default is 0).
 		    --motionfile=MOTFILE[:COLSPEC] - Read 6 columns of motion regressors out of MOTFILE text file.
 						     (with timepoints rows) and regress them, their derivatives, and delayed derivatives out of the data prior to analysis.